JoinColony/coding-challenge-events-list/README.md

 # Colony Coding Challenge

 Your task for this challenge is to build a simple events list display.
-I looks something like this:
+It looks something like this:

 ![Events List](./events-list-screenshot.png)